aws-samples/aws-modernization-with-datadog/content/_index.md

 ![image](/images/logo_vertical_white.jpg)

 #### Learning Objectives

-- Deploy sample workload on EC2 and Kubernetes using Terraform
+- Implement Real User Monitoring for diagnosing user issues
+- Install Datadog agent and create custom dashboards for monitoring applications in Datadog console
 - Explore various options available in Datadog for monitoring such as service map, and Memory Vs CPU monitoring of Kuberenetes clusters
-- Install Datadog agent and create custom dashboards for monitoring applications in Datadog console
-- Implement Real User Monitoring for diagnosing user issues
 - Implement Synthetic monitoring for proactive simulation of workload
+- Troubleshoot potential errors in a running Kubernetes cluster

 {{% notice note %}}